liamtan28/portfolio-decorators/README.md

 	SCHOOL_WRITE_ALL  =  13,
 	SCHOOL_WRITE_OTHER  =  14,
 }
-// The implementation of HRBACBinTree, with the appropriate heirarchical mapping. const  HRBAC_BINTREE:  HRBACBinTree  =  new  HRBACBinTree(
+// The implementation of HrbacBinTree, with the appropriate heirarchical mapping. const  HRBAC_BINTREE:  HrbacBinTree  =  new  HrbacBinTree(
 	new  TreeNode(EScope.ALL,
 		new  TreeNode(EScope.ORG_ALL,
 			new  TreeNode(EScope.ORG_READ_ALL,